Switch to the postgres user

 url = "postgresql://palpo:your_secure_password@localhost:5432/palpo"

-Replace your.domain.com and your_secure_password with your actual domain and password.
+Replace your.domain.com and your_secure_password with your actual domain name and password.

 Start Palpo from the command line: